Managing environmental water

 Managing water for the environment is complex and requires environmental water managers and river operators to consider:

 - environmental requirements

 - rules and regulations

 The availability of water for the environment varies from year to year and is dependent upon weather conditions, the volume of water in storages, river flows and catchment conditions and entitlement levels.
 This means the management of water for the environment needs to be flexible and adaptable.
 Planning for a range of conditions to use water as efficiently as possible is important.

 For information about water allocations, current conditions, outlook and supplementary water availability visit Allocations & availability.

 Each section of the river is unique and has different water requirements to keep the native plants and animals healthy.
 The timing, duration and amount of water required varies depending on the current condition of the landscape and the watering needs of the plants and animals.

 Annual Watering Plans

-The NSW Office of Environment and Heritage develop Annual Watering Plans for the five catchments (Gwydir, Lachlan, Macquarie-Castlereagh, Murray and Lower Darling and Murrumbidgee) in which they actively manage water for the environment.
+The NSW Department of Planning, Industry and Environment - Environment, Energy and Science (DPIE EES) develop Annual Watering Plans for the five catchments (Gwydir, Lachlan, Macquarie-Castlereagh, Murray and Lower Darling and Murrumbidgee) in which they actively manage water for the environment.
 These plans are based on advice received from Environmental Water Advisory Groups (EWAGs).